A Fleeting GLIMPSE of N/O Enrichment at Cosmic Dawn: Evidence for Wolf Rayet N Stars in a z = 6.1 Galaxy: A Short Window of Intense WR Nitrogen Enrichment

 In this context, \citet{topping25a} found that 30\% of galaxies with EW$_{\rm [OIII]+H\beta}>2000$ \AA\ show strong nitrogen emission, corresponding to $\sim$0.6\% of their UV-selected parent population.
 If this 0.6\%\ population corresponds to enhanced N/O during the $\Delta t_{\rm WN}\sim0.3$ Myr WN phase, it would imply a characteristic burst timescale of $\sim50$ Myr.
 A practical consequence is that young bursts substantially increase the light-to-mass ratios and, thus, the likelihood of detection in flux-limited samples \citep[e.g.,][]{sun23,mason23,munoz23}.
 Therefore, the observed frequency of strong nitrogen emitters at fixed $M_{\rm UV}$ is likely biased high relative to their intrinsic abundance (e.g., at fixed stellar mass).
 Given the detectability bias toward burst phases, this $t_{\rm burst}$ may represent a lower limit, with the true interval plausibly longer.
 This timescale is supported by recent analyses of the scatter in the star-forming main sequence and time-resolved SFR indicators at $z\sim3-9$ that suggest burst cycles of tens-of‐Myr timescales \citep[albeit with broad distributions, e.g.,][]{simmonds25}.
-Thus, the combination of extreme-EW selection and \ion{N}{4}] frequency provides a novel timing argument that WN-driven enrichment is tightly coupled to very young, transient starburst phases at high redshift.
+Thus, the combination of extreme-EW selection and \ion{N}{4}] frequency provides a novel timing argument that WN-driven enrichment is tightly coupled to very young, transient starburst phases beyond cosmic noon.

-Taken together, the arguments presented in this work suggest that nitrogen outliers are not exotic exceptions, but rather a brief, WN-enriched phase that any high-redshift galaxy with sufficiently high star formation rate surface density can pass through.
-In contrast, numerous low-redshift WR galaxies exhibit young populations that include WN and WC stars but show little or no N/O enhancement \citep[e.g.,][]{izotov06}.
+Taken together, the arguments presented in this work suggest that nitrogen outliers are not exotic exceptions, but rather a brief, WN-enriched phase that any high-redshift galaxy with sufficiently high SFR surface density can pass through.
+In contrast, numerous low-redshift WR galaxies exhibit young populations that include WN and WC stars but show little or no N/O enhancement \citep[e.g.,][]{izotov06b,kehrig13}.
 This difference underscores that similar stellar populations do not guarantee the same chemical signatures; instead, the extreme densities, compactness, and rapid mixing timescales of high-redshift starbursts likely make WN-driven enrichment both more pronounced and more transient.
-In this view, high-redshift N/O outliers are not anomalies, but rather are the chemical fingerprints of galaxies caught mid-burst, showing fleeting yet inevitable markers of early galactic evolution.
+In this view, N/O outliers in the early Universe are not anomalies, but rather are the chemical fingerprints of galaxies caught midburst, showing fleeting yet inevitable markers of early galaxy evolution.